 What is a Student Visitor Visa?

-A Short Term Study Visa is a type of Student Visa that allows people from outside the EEA to come to the UK for the purpose of study.
+A Short Term Study Visa is a type of Student Visa that allows foreign citizens to come to the UK for the purpose of study.
 It is commonly referred to as the Student Visitor Visa.

 You are eligible to apply for this type of UK visa if you wish to visit Britain and study in a UK institution (like a university or school) for a period of fewer than six months.

-Please note that this is different from a Tier 4 Student Visa, which comes under the points-based-system and is used by students who wish to take on long-term study, bring family members, and switch to other visa categories.
-The Student Visitor Visa and Tier 4 Student Visa are two different kinds of entry clearance.
+Please note that this is different from a Student Visa, which comes under the points-based system and is used by students who wish to take on a long-term degree course, bring family members, and switch to other visa categories.
+Both visas require two different kinds of entry clearance.
 Call our team on 0121 667 6530 to find out more.

-You are eligible for a Short Term Study Visa if you fulfill each of the following criteria:
+You are eligible for a Short Term Study Visa if you fulfil each of the following criteria:

 - You are doing a short study course at a UK institution (school, college, or university)

-- Are from a country that is outside of the European Economic Area
+- Are from a country outside the UK (except Ireland)

-- You meet the rest of the visit visa requirements (see ‘requirements’) section for more info on this
+- You meet the rest of the visit visa requirements (see Requirements section for more information)

 Requirements for Student Visit Visa category

-The requirements for this type of Student Visa are as follows:
+The requirements for this type of visa include:

 - You have been offered a place on a legitimate UK course